eeeeeta/sms-irc/README.md

 ### Fancy docker compose method (recommended!)

 If you [install Docker Compose](https://docs.docker.com/compose/install/), you can get up and running pretty quickly with a pre-configured copy of sms-irc and InspIRCd 3.
-You'll need to define four environment variables:
+You'll need to define five environment variables:

 - `SMS_DATABASE_URL`: a PostgreSQL database URL to use for the database.
   - This is in the form `postgresql://user[:password]@host/dbname`.